tymyrddin/red-api/source/docs/enum/README.md

 ## What?

-Enumeration is a process of connecting to and retrieving more information.
 Take information already gathered during reconnaissance and gather as much data about the application and its API.

 ## Why?